stacks-network/stacks-core/sip/sip-001-burn-election.md

 omit specific transactions or trigger longer-than-necessary micro-forks, leaders are rewarded only 40% of their transaction fees in their block reward (including those that were batched).
 They receive
-60% of the previous leader's transaction fees.
+60% of the previous leader's transaction fees (the exact distribution is "smoothed over" so that the expected pay-out to the leader is 40%; the exact details are described in the Reward Window below).
 This result was shown in the Bitcoin-NG paper to be necessary to ensure that honest behavior is the most profitable behavior in the streaming model.